HarryFinger/Algorithms/Qt/README.md

-Need to download Qt framework
+for appropriate work needs to download Qt framework